Hardmath123/hardmath123.github.io/content/meet-the-robinson.md

 Note that sometimes we elide the "and" from a series of premises.

-- Write a pair of inference rules that correspond to De Morgan's Laws.
+- Write a pair of rules of inference that correspond to De Morgan's Laws.
 - Why are rules of inference written as fractions?
-Come up with a "cancellation" rule that allows you to chain inference rules where one's conclusion is the other's premise.
+Come up with a "cancellation" rule that allows you to chain rules of inference where one's conclusion is the other's premise.
 - Are rules of inference reversible?
 Write a reversible and irreversible rule of inference.